Maryanne Oketch: Survivor

 Having received votes at the final pre-merge Tribal Council, Oketch began to feel insecure about her place on the merge tribe.
 On Day 17, Wheeler was the intended target for elimination at Tribal Council, but she announced that she had an idol which she would be playing for herself.
 This prompted Oketch to also play her own idol to protect herself that night.
 The next day, Oketch found another idol, which she managed to keep a secret from the remaining players for the duration of the game.

 On Day 23, Jonathan Young was targeted for being a constant threat to win challenges, but Romeo Escobar was also targeted that night.
 Oketch, however, decided to team up with Escobar in blindsiding Omar Zaheer, and she used her extra vote to tip the results in her favor, eliminating Zaheer by a vote of 3–2–2.
 Two days later, Escobar won the final immunity challenge and decided to force Mike Turner and Young to compete in a fire-making challenge to determine who would be eliminated right before the Final Three.
 Escobar's decision effectively gave Oketch a bye into the Finals.

 At the Final Tribal Council, Oketch told the jury about her gameplay, showing them the second immunity idol she had found and managed to keep a secret from the rest of the tribe.
 She also explained her strategy behind eliminating Zaheer at the Final Six, stating that everyone else left in the game at that point would have taken her to the end no matter who won the final immunity challenge.
 When the final vote took place, Oketch was crowned Sole Survivor by a vote of 7–1–0.
 She received the vote of everyone on the jury except Young, who voted for Turner to win.

-Reception

-After the finale of Survivor 42 aired, Oketch received critical acclaim for her gameplay that season.
+Her open discussion of the role of race in the game has been noted as one of the series' most significant moments over its 25 year history.